Filter Sets: Setup Guide

 Why did my lead go unmatched?

 See our Unmatched Leads support page for a full breakdown of unmatched leads in boberdoo.
-Below are common settings in your filter sets that could cause a lead to go unmatched:
+Common settings in your filter sets that could cause a lead to go unmatched include:

 Lead delivery failed - Deliveries can fail for a wide number of reasons.
 Your partner could identify the lead as a duplicate, the lead could go unmatched in your partner's CRM, or the price returned by your partner was too low.
 For more information on why a particular delivery failed, we recommend reviewing the Lead Log.